AdobeDocs/app-builder/src/pages/guides/app_builder_guides/architecture_overview.md

 The [Token-Vending Machine](https://github.com/adobe/aio-tvm) is exposed as an out-of-the-box API deployed to [Runtime](/runtime).

-It enables developers to perform the following actions on behalf of their App Builder application credentials:
+It enables Developers to perform the following actions on behalf of their App Builder application credentials:

 - Deploy the web assets of their App Builder application to the out-of-the-box CDN.
 - Use the out-of-the-box cloud storage through the [Files SDK](https://github.com/adobe/aio-lib-files).
 - Use the out-of-the-box key-value store through the [State SDK](https://github.com/adobe/aio-lib-state).

-### CI/CD Support
+### CI/CD support

 The [out-of-the-box CI/CD support](./deployment/ci_cd_for_firefly_apps.md) for App Builder Applications consists in: